 - The Star Trek novel "Enemy Unseen" dealt with an murderous imposter who could mimic any of the crew.
-In order to protect their key witness, Captain Kirk gives the security guards protecting the witness orders to demand anyone (including himself) who wishes to see the "prisoner" respond to the statement "'Tis a wee bit early for playing poker, is it not sir?" with the answer "It's later than you think."
-Anyone who doesn't respond immediately is to be stunned and taken into custody.
+In order to protect their key witness, Captain Kirk gives the security guards protecting the witness orders to demand anyone (including himself) who wishes to see the "prisoner" respond to the statement "'Tis a wee bit early for playing poker, is it not sir?"
+Anyone who doesn't respond immediately with "It's later than you think," is to be stunned and taken into custody.

-- In Michael Innes' From London Far the main character absently quoted a line or two of verse in a tobacconist's.
-When the clerk gave him a funny look he said simply "London: a Poem." and the clerk, who thought he'd said "London's goin'," replied "Rotterdam's gone" and allowed him entry to what turned out to be a base of operations for some rather high-class art smugglers/thieves.
+- In Michael Innes' From London Far the main character absently quotes a line or two of verse in a tobacconist's.
+When the clerk gives him a funny look he says simply "London: a Poem." and the clerk, who thinks he said "London's goin'," replies "Rotterdam's gone" and allows him entry to what turns out to be a base of operations for some rather high-class art smugglers/thieves.

-- Lampshaded in Manning Coles' Drink to Yesterday where agent Tommy Hambledon remarked to the much younger and more naive Michael Kingston/Bill Saunders:
+- Lampshaded in Manning Coles' Drink to Yesterday when agent Tommy Hambledon remarks to the much younger and more naive Michael Kingston/Bill Saunders: